John Ellis1

 b.
 1732, d.
 6 November 1794

-Hezekiah Allen was born in 1732 in Barrington, Province of Massachusetts Bay, now Rhode Island.1,3 He was the son of Joseph Allen and Sarah May.4 Hezekiah Allen was christened on 23 February 1734 in Barrington, Province of Massachusetts Bay, now Rhode Island.4 He married as his first wife Elizabeth May, daughter of Benjamin May and Susanna Clark, on 21 October 1763 in Rehoboth, Province of Massachusetts Bay, intention date.1,5,2 Hezekiah Allen married as his second wife Mary Lester after 1777.3 Hezekiah Allen died on 6 November 1794 in Norwich, New London County, Connecticut.1,3,6
+Hezekiah Allen was born in 1732 in Barrington, Bristol County, Province of Massachusetts Bay, Rhode Island.1,3 He was the son of Joseph Allen and Sarah May.4 Hezekiah Allen was christened on 23 February 1734 in Barrington, Bristol County, Province of Massachusetts Bay, Rhode Island.5 He married as his first wife Elizabeth May, daughter of Benjamin May and Susanna Clark, on 21 October 1763 in Rehoboth, Province of Massachusetts Bay, intention date.1,6,2 Hezekiah Allen married as his second wife Mary Lester after 1777.3 Hezekiah Allen died on 6 November 1794 in Norwich, New London County, Connecticut.1,3,7

 Children of Hezekiah Allen and Elizabeth May